kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

 ### Performance

 - One `json.Decoder` (with `UseNumber`) + pointer evaluation (+ one
-  `json.Marshal` for volume items) per referenced key that sets `jsonPointer`, on each kubelet refresh of the payload.
+  `json.Marshal` for volume items and for non-string env var targets) per referenced key that sets `jsonPointer`, on each kubelet refresh of the payload.
 Bounded by existing refresh cadence and the 1 MiB Secret/ConfigMap size limit.
 - JSON Pointer evaluation is O(pointer length); no regex, no backtracking.
 - Peak transient memory is ~3x document size (decoded tree + encoded output + input).
 For a 1 MiB Secret this is ~3 MiB, negligible against existing